Growing the next significant garnet producer

 First engagement and fully integrated study approach

-The Scoping Study was expanded to include project financial analysis and modelling to determine the best value outcome for HVY.
-This was only the second time a scoping study had been converted into a Preliminary Economic Analysis (PEA) by IHC Mining.
+The scoping study was expanded to include project financial analysis and modelling to determine the best value outcome for HVY.
 This exercise provided a unique insight into the economics of the project, as well as being able to turn around mining, scheduling and processing options for the project in a timely manner.
 This resulted in an optimal outcome for HVY and the Port Gregory project.

 The Scoping Study based on the Port Gregory mining inventory had a $253M NPV, on a CAPEX of $110M.
 The study assumed a conventional dozer trap Dry Mining Unit (DMU) supported by truck and shovel feeding a 500 tph mining operation.
 A conventional wet concentrator circuit was then followed by a dry concentration circuit prior to screening for final saleable products.